 See our upcoming TapRooT® Courses by clicking on THIS LINK.

 Or contact us to get a quote for a course at your site by CLICKING HERE.

-And if your management still thinks that blame and punish is a good idea, maybe you should find a way to pass this article along (without being identified and blamed).
+And, if your management still thinks that blame and punishment are good ideas, maybe you should find a way to pass this article along (without being identified and blamed).